Lilla-Kavecsanszki/order-easy/README.md

 </details>
 <br>

-## Manual Testing
+### Manual Testing

 <p>
 <details><summary>Details</summary><br/>
-**Menu:**

-respond correctly and look good on all device widths.

-**Option 1 - Print Product List:** Reduce and expand the width of the window to confirm that the text responds correctly and looks good on all device widths.
-Click on the link item and verify that it links to the correct part of the page and takes the user to the

-**page:**
+**Menu:** Load or run the program to confirm that the menu gets displayed and responds correctly.
+It also gets displayed each time after the completion of each options (1-4).
+It terminates when the user chooses to exit by option 5.

+**Option 1 - Print Product List:** Enter the number 1 then hit enter to confirm that a reassuring message gets displayed then after the list of current pruducts, as well.
+Add a new product with option 2 or delete one with option 3 to confirm that the Products List gets updated accordinlgy when option 1 is selected from the menu afterwards.

+**Option 2 - Add New Product:** Enter the number 2 then hit enter to confirm that

+**Option 3 - Delete Product:** Enter the number 3 then hit enter to confirm that

+**Option 4 - Get the Order List:** Enter the number 4 then hit enter to confirm that

+**Option 5 - Exit:** Enter the number 5 then hit enter to confirm that the goodbye message gets displayed and the application terminates.

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)
 </details>
 <br>

-## User Stories Testing
+### User Stories Testing
 <p>
 <details><summary>Details</summary><br/>